Heavybullets8/HeavySetup/docs/applications/radarr/installation.md

 <br >

-### Media - Destination Folders
+### Media

-- Media is so that Radarr will have a location to place files once they're completed
-- This will be the folder Radarr places files for plex to then parse through.
+- media is the dataset I created for my media here: [Folder Structure](general_guides/folder_structure/dataset.md)
+- media is also the dataset that hosts all nested folders for my media, as shown in the tree structure here: [Folder Structure](general_guides/folder_structure/about.md#tree)
+- Since Radarr will need to see all of the sub folders within media, I gave it access to the parent dataset

 ![!Storage: NZBGet](images/storage_data_media.png)